 The investing industry went through a re-branding in the 1980s.
 Many financial professionals changed their titles from stockbroker or account executive to financial consultant.
 They hoped this would shift their image from transaction-driven salesmen to highly trained financial professionals with valuable investment skills and advice.

 The title of “financial consultant” didn’t stick for long though.
 By the 1990s, people began to refer to the role as a financial advisor.
 Because a consultant’s advisory skills were chiefly important, this appears to be a natural progression.

 Eventually, pressure mounted for these professionals to adhere to fiduciary standards.
 There previously hadn’t been much coordination or regulation among professionals.
 Thus, they developed a reputation for giving biased advice to sell more products even if the products didn’t fit the needs or circumstances of the consumer.

 Although the terms financial advisor and financial consultant basically mean the same thing, the distinction is important to understand.
 Gathering ample knowledge about the financial advisor industry will make your final choice a much safer bet.
 To figure out what kinds of specializations an advisor might have, pay close attention to their designations.

 Financial Advisor Tips

 - When searching for a financial advisor to work with, try to stick with advisors bound by fiduciary duty.
 When an advisor is a fiduciary, they legally must act in their clients’ best interests at all times.
-To find a fiduciary financial advisor in your area, try SmartAsset’s free matching tool.
-You’ll be paired with up to three local advisors, with the final choice of who to work with being up to you.
-Get started now.

 - You should always look at a firm’s Form ADV, which is the SEC paperwork that all RIAs must fill out.
 In this two-part report, you can learn everything from how the firm will allocate your investable assets to whether it has an in-house expert on retirement planning.